Resources to Understand Financial Aid

 Financial Avenue offers interactive online courses designed to assist undergraduate students.
-These courses will help students understand budgeting, contracts, credit, credit history, financing education and identity theft.
+These courses will help students in understanding financial aid, budgeting, contracts, credit, credit history and identity theft.

 Adventures In Education provides financial tips for students regarding managing credit and debt wisely.
 The resources on this page will help students understand how they can become a responsible credit card user.